Song of the Fishermen

-The film, like many of the period, details the struggle of the poorer classes, in this case a family of fishermen who are forced to sing on the streets in order to survive.
+The film shows the struggles of the poor—a fisherman's family is forced to leave their village and ends up in the city, where they have to sing on the streets to survive.
 The story was made possible by the fact that Cai Chusheng, who also worked as a screenwriter of this film, ever since he had begun developing his skill for playwriting, had been involved in the social rights movements of his time, like his involvement in the workers' union in China at the age of just 19.
-Many of the films part of his larger body of work frequently delve into societal issues present in China during the early 20th century, namely New Women (1935) and Dawn over the Metropolis (1933).
+Many of the films part of his larger body of work frequently delve into societal issues about social hierarchy and sexual identity present in China during the early 20th century, namely New Women (1935) and Dawn over the Metropolis (1933).